ainzzorl/goodcode/_articles/error-prone-test-helper.md

 }
 ```

-The interface of the test helper is very instructive and reusable; its implementation - not so much.
+Unlike typical unit tests that interact with the public interface of the code under test, these Error Prone bug checkers' tests interact with the code under test in a very indirect way.
+They follow they [black-box approach](https://en.wikipedia.org/wiki/Black-box_testing) and make no assumptions about the checker's implementation.

 ## Implementation details